 Journals include Garden History, European Gardens, Studies in the History of Gardens and Designed Landscapes, My Garden and Hortus.

 Extent: 440 books and 9 journals.

-Most H.G.T. books are available for Long Loan.
+Most H.G.T. books are available for Standard Loan.

 If you have a University I.D./Library Card you can borrow books at the Loans Desk or at the self-issue units on level 2.

 Members of the Hampshire Gardens Trust can apply for free membership of the Library as External Borrowers.

 The Hampshire Gardens Trust Library was established at the University Library in 1984 to support the Hampshire Gardens Trust in its work of providing advice on the restoration, re-creation and management of gardens and parks at risk from neglect or inappropriate development.